 - Somebody who isn’t afraid to swear.
-I grew up in the Marines, and my orientation is fabulous, so swearing doesn’t bother me at all.
+I grew up in the Marines, am Southern without being racist or phobic (unless you count arachnophobia), and my orientation is fabulous, so swearing doesn’t bother me at all.

 - Somebody who will freak out and message me about something they loved in my piece.
 Or something they hated, but that drove them forward into the story.